microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/Identity.Governance/docs/v1.0-beta/Invoke-MgBatchIdentityGovernanceAccessReviewDefinitionInstanceRecordDecision.md

 	ResourceId = "a5c51e59-3fcd-4a37-87a1-835c0c21488a"
 }

-Invoke-MgBatchIdentityGovernanceAccessReviewDefinitionInstanceRecordDecision -AccessReviewScheduleDefinitionId $accessReviewScheduleDefinitionId -AccessReviewInstanceId $accessReviewInstanceId -BodyParameter $params
+Invoke-MgBetaBatchIdentityGovernanceAccessReviewDefinitionInstanceRecordDecision -AccessReviewScheduleDefinitionId $accessReviewScheduleDefinitionId -AccessReviewInstanceId $accessReviewInstanceId -BodyParameter $params
 ```

-This example shows how to use the Invoke-MgBatchIdentityGovernanceAccessReviewDefinitionInstanceRecordDecision Cmdlet.
+This example shows how to use the Invoke-MgBetaBatchIdentityGovernanceAccessReviewDefinitionInstanceRecordDecision Cmdlet.

 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).